PowerShell/PowerShell/docs/learning-powerShell/debugging-from-commandline.md

 -- ------             ----       -------          --------          ------
  0 test.ps1              5
 ```
-- Run the script, test.ps1.
+- Run the script "test.ps1".
 As we have set a breakpoint, it is expected the program will break into the debugger at the line 5.

 ```PowerShell